devopness/devopness/docs/applications/deploy-application.md

 {% note %}

-**NOTE**: To make the application publicly accessible over the internet, follow the guide on how to {% mentionPost "/docs/virtual-hosts/add-virtual-host" %} in Devopness.
+**NOTE**: To make an application publicly accessible over the internet, follow the guide on how to {% mentionPost "/docs/virtual-hosts/add-virtual-host" %}

 {% endnote %}